-Purring, Growling and Clicking
+Purring, growling, and clicking

-On the other end of the spectrum we have tongue clicking.
+On the other end of the spectrum, we have tongue clicking.
 When a bird clicks its tongue against her beak, she may be asking for you to pick her up and pet her.

 Often when a bird learns to fly, they must also learn to fold and tuck their wings.
 Drooping their wings allows them to learn how to fold and tuck.
 When an older bird does this, it could indicate illness.
-Also, dropping is done in conjunction with drying their wing feathers after bathing.
+Also, drooping is done in conjunction with drying their wing feathers after bathing.

-And Speaking of Feathers
+And speaking of feathers